CITEFA MP-1000 Martin Pescador

+Development

-The first evaluations were carried out in 1975 firing around 60 test missiles in the span of two years.
-The Argentine Air Force got off the project claiming that it was not there to "sink ships", and the Navy slowed it down, although there are photos that show that at least a dozen were deployed in the 1978 Beagle Conflict, mostly to be used since the Aermacchi of Naval Aviation.
-However, they were not used in the Falklands War, citing, among other things, the nature of British anti-aircraft defenses.
-Finally, they were homologated after firing from T-28 Trojan aircraft, and the first related shot was fired by Captain Rodolfo Castro Fox of the COAN.
+The first evaluations were carried out in 1975.
+Around sixty test missiles were fired in the span of two years.
+The Argentine Air Force withdrew from the project - claiming that it was not there to "sink ships" - and the Navy slowed it down, although there are photos that show that at least a dozen were deployed in the 1978 Beagle Conflict, mostly to be employed by the Navy's the Aermacchi MB-326.
+However, they were not used in the Falklands War, citing, among other things, the nature of British anti-aircraft defences.
+The missile was finally certified after firing from T-28 Trojan aircraft, and the first related shot was fired by Captain Rodolfo Castro Fox of the COAN.

-It is a remote-guided missile, after visually identifying its target, the pilot must radio control the missile during its flight.
-To assist you in viewing the projectile, it has two colored flares on its rear.
+The missile is guided remotely by the pilot; after visually identifying their target, the pilot must radio control the missile during its flight.
+To assist the pilot in viewing the missile, it has two coloured flares on its rear.
 The pilot must control the missile visually and compensate for any drift that may be made until it reaches its target.
 This guidance system is similar to the American AGM-12 Bullpup missile.

-Despite the training required to operate the missile and the aircraft at the same time, the guidance system is really simple and can be mounted on a wide variety of aircraft.
-It has been successfully used in the T-28 Trojans and Aermacchi MB-326s of the Argentine Navy, and in the IA-58 Pucará of the Argentine Air Force.
-It can also be used from hovering helicopters, for which a philoguided version (directed by cable) was developed.
+Though significant training is required to operate the missile and the aircraft at the same time, the guidance system itself is technically simple and can be integrated with a wide variety of aircraft.
+The weapon has been successfully used from the T-28 Trojans and Aermacchi MB-326s of the Argentine Navy, and from the FMA IA 58 Pucará of the Argentine Air Force.
+It can also be used from helicopters, for which a wire-guided was developed.